Hpauric/hpauric.github.io/_drafts/2017-09-24-Code-First-with-Entity-Framework.md

 ```

-Migrations are code files.
-Every time you run `Add-Migration` a code file is generated/updated, usually in a folder called `Migrations` inside your project.
-The name of a migration file is composed with a timestamp of its generation concatenated with the name used when running `Add-Migration`.
 You can check the contents of those files and see the effects of running `Add-Migration`.
 You can also modify them once generated, and add your own code.
 From my experience it is often necessary to do this.

-Migrations are intended to be incremental.
-You start with an `Initial` migration, and every time you change your model code you generate a new migration file.
-The database contains a table named `__MigrationsHistory` that keeps trace of which migrations have been run in your database.

 ### Up and Down Methods

-You can check the contents of those files and see the effects of running `Add-Migration`.
-You can also modify them once generated, and add your own code.
-From my experience it is often necessary to do this.
+Every single migration has a method `Up` and a method `Down`.

+### Migration History

 Migrations are intended to be incremental.
 You start with an `Initial` migration, and every time you change your model code you generate a new migration file.
 The database contains a table named `__MigrationsHistory` that keeps trace of which migrations have been run in your database.

-### Up and Down Methods

-Every single migration has a method `Up` and a method `Down`.

-### Migration History

 When you run `Update-Database` there are always two implicit parameters: `SourceMigration` and `TargetMigration`.
 EF incrementally applies the `Up` methods of all the migrations between `SourceMigration` and `TargetMigration` (or the `Down` methods if you are downgrading your database).